ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

       pip install pipenv
       ```

   2. Set up the virtual enviroment and install dependencies.
-Including "-e ." makes the packaged available within all the files in an editable mode:
+Including "-e ." makes the packages available within all the files in an editable mode:

       ```python
       pipenv install